laxmanpokhrel/xmanscript-utils/readme.md

 const keyCount = countKeyOccurrences(jsonObject, 'key1');
 // Result: 2 (Occurrences of 'key1' in the JSON object)
 ```
-## 26. `distributePercentageEquall` Function
+## 26. `distributePercentageEqually` Function

-The `distributePercentageEquall` function takes a JSON object and a key, and updates the values of that key in the object to distribute a percentage evenly among all occurrences of the key.
+The `distributePercentageEqually` function takes a JSON object and a key, and updates the values of that key in the object to distribute a percentage evenly among all occurrences of the key.

 ### Parameters
 - `json` (Type: `any`): The `json` parameter is an object or an array that represents a JSON structure.
 It can contain nested objects and arrays.